 Brian Halligan of Inc.com concluded in his article “How Millennials Think, and What to Do About It” that those of Gen Y “need to believe in your product and the message behind it.”
 Rather than simply presenting how your product affects our lives, you must consider its effect on the environment as well.

 Even if your company does not hold any ties to nonprofit organizations or charitable movements, consider the capabilities of your products out in the world.
-Not only will we want to know what your product does for us, we will want to know what it does for people across the globe.
+Not only will we want to know what your product does for us, but we will also want to know what it does for people across the globe.

 We Need Access 24/7 and Anywhere we Go!

-As a member of America’s largest demographic, let me remind you that we were raised on instant downloads, on demand television, and Wi-Fi access.
+As a member of America’s largest demographic, let me remind you that we were raised on instant downloads, on-demand television, and Wi-Fi access.
 We are accustomed to getting what we want within minutes of deciding we want it.

 In other words, us Millennials no longer value the touch and feel of a product—but rather the ease and convenience of acquiring it.
 It is this intense focus on accessibility that has attributed much to the popularity of Apple Inc. and has inspired innovations like Amazon Prime.

 Gen Y is a generation on the move.
 Gone are the days of families sitting down on the couch to tune into channel 5’s evening sitcom.
 And what is replacing that single screen?
-A multitude of others that bring the same experience of the television set to the palm of one’s hand.
+A multitude of others bring the same experience of the television set to the palm of one’s hand.
 Laptops, tablets, smartphones, you name it—all have to power to stream and download music, magazines, books, TV shows, and movies at the tap of a fingertip.

 To be frank, as Millennials like me leave the material world behind and shift their attention toward the technological mess of mass media, so must you.
 Take the investment your company usually devotes to physical media advertising and put it into ads that will find Gen Y screens.